sheffield-bioinformatics-core/periscope/README.md

 - raw count of putative sgRNA
 - genomic reads for the respective amplicon
 - total reads for the respective amplicon
-- normalised could of putaive sgRNA
+- normalised count of putaive sgRNA (sgRNA/gRNA)

 #### tagged bam file
 - XS is the alignment score